UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_3_Navigation/basic_navigation_2.md

 Name = name;
 ```

-Although `Name` is a reference type, any change to `Name` will not affect the original `name`.
+At this point, `Name` is a reference to the original string.
+Although `Name` is a reference type, any change to `Name` will result in a reference to a new object, leaving the original unchanged.

-> Had you used your own classes and passed an instance as a parameter, unless you do some additional work, the reference would allow you to modify the original copy.

-You simply need to decide which behavior you wish to implement.
+For both parameters, the data flow is forward only.
+In some instances, this might be all you require.

+If you do wish to propagate changes back to the previous page, then you need a different strategy.
+A couple simple options might be:

+* Pass both parameters by reference (types `ref int` and `ref string`)
+* Encapsulate your data in a (mutable) model class and pass the instance as a parameter.
+* Which ever method you use, you will still need to find a scheme to update the views when they are re-exposed - later we will use binding to perform this for us.

 ### NameEditPage
 The situation is similar in this class, only this time only a string property of `Name` is held (it does not need a `Year`)

-Once again, any edits to the `Name` property is not reflected in the previous page for the reasons given above.
+Once again, any edits to the `Name` property are not reflected in the previous page for the reasons given above.

-> What if we use the mutable string `StringBuilder` instead?
->
-> This is quite an interesting exercise to try and it can be made to work.
->
-> _Hint:_ your views will not update when you navigate back.
-Consider binding your properties to the view.
+> **Exercise** - Using a method of your choice, can you get the edits in each page to update the data in the previous page(s).
+Consider overriding `OnAppearing()` and `OnDisappearing()` to update the views.

 In the next section, we will look at alternatives that use binding to manage a single copy of the data.
-These are not perfect by any means, but can be made to work in some instances.
+This technique is not perfect by any means, but can be made to work in some instances.

 ---